 Workers’ compensation is a type of insurance that employers are generally required to purchase for their employees in Wisconsin.
 When a worker suffers a work-related injury or illness, the employee can file a workers’ compensation claim with the insurance provider for medical expenses and/or lost wages.

-Under the Wisconsin Workers’ Compensation Act, employers are required to provide benefits for any worker who becomes injured or ill while performing services or job duties that are a part of their job or incidental to their employment.
-Even if you were responsible for the accident that led to your injuries, you may be entitled to workers’ compensation benefits in Wisconsin provided the injuries were not self inflicted and alcohol or drugs were not involved.
+Under the Wisconsin Workers’ Compensation Act, employers are required to provide insurance benefits for any worker who becomes injured or ill while performing services or job duties that are a part of their job or incidental to their employment.
+Even if you were responsible for the accident that led to your injuries, you may be entitled to workers’ compensation benefits in Wisconsin provided the injuries were not self-inflicted and alcohol or drugs were not involved.